 Families tend to lean towards this type of resort-oriented vacation, although couples can enjoy a trip like this as well.
 Waterslides, arts and crafts keep kids entertained and busy.
-Swim-up bars for the adults are fun, and nightlife, from a Panamanian folklore show to dancing on the beach at the disco, is great for couples too.
+Nightlife ranges from a Panamanian folklore show to dancing on the beach at the disco – which is great for couples.
 The schedule is more leisurely for you to lounge poolside and enjoy a mindless break.

 Enjoy a Caribbean-style fish as you watch the sunset from your bungalow, homemade waffles in your pajamas or dessert from the patio after you returned from the spa.
 These boutique hotels and lodges tend to be intimate and friendly, so the chef will get to know you in no time and whip up your favorite dish from local ingredients.

 It is good to know what type of vacation and amenities you are seeking, and speaking with a travel consultant that can help talk out your needs can truly help.
 While you have the option to email us, if you are sincerely interested in an inclusive vacation package we suggest you give us a call at 1-800-237-3237.
 Let us help you plan to enjoy the right type of relaxing vacation.